Master of Science in Computational Finance

 For quick admissions decisions, determination for scholarship and financial aid, contacts and additional admissions information, please visit our admissions pages.

-International students receiving the MS in Computational Finance degree qualify to apply for a 17-month work extension to their OPT (Optional Practical Training) period.
-This extension means that students could be eligible for up to two and a half years of work in the United States.
+International students receiving a graduate degree in Computational Finance or Business Analytics qualify to apply for a 24-month work extension to their OPT (Optional Practical Training) period.
+This extension means that students could be eligible for up to three years of work in the United States.

 Program Director's Quote